Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the enforcement of judgments in other jurisdictions from a practical standpoint.
-Focus your revision on:
+For SQE1, you are required to understand the enforcement of judgments in other jurisdictions from a practical standpoint, with a focus on the following syllabus points:

 • the main legal routes for enforcing English judgments abroad, including reciprocal enforcement statutes and international conventions